DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

     ...
 ```

-We then perform frustum culling and if the object is visible, we atomically increase the `s_TaskCount` value.
+The shader then performs frustum culling and if the object is visible, atomically increases the shared `s_TaskCount` value.
-In the `index` variable we get an index to access the arrays in the payload.
+The returned `index` variable stores the index to access the arrays in the payload.
 The index is
 guaranteed to be unique for all threads, so that they will all be working on different array elements.

 ```hlsl